jayoharedee/comp1231/labs/week-02/exercises/README.md

 Remember in the boolean section we spoke of the notion of "truthy" and "falsy"?
 Null is an example of something that would be "falsy".
 Null represents the intentional absence of a value.
 Often times if a variable doesn't require a value at the time of initialization.

 Null expresses a lack of identification, indicating that a variable points to no object.
 In APIs, null is often retrieved in a place where an object can be expected but no object is relevant.

+#### Undefined

+undefined is a property of the global object; i.e., it is a variable in global scope.
+The initial value of undefined is the primitive value undefined.

+In modern browsers (JavaScript 1.8.5 / Firefox 4+), undefined is a non-configurable, non-writable property per the ECMAScript 5 specification.
+Even when this is not the case, avoid overriding it.

+A variable that has not been assigned a value is of type undefined.
+A method or statement also returns undefined if the variable that is being evaluated does not have an assigned value.
+A function returns undefined if a value was not returned.

+#### Symbol

+The data type symbol is a primitive data type.
+The Symbol() function returns a value of type symbol, has static properties that expose several members of built-in objects, has static methods that expose the global symbol registry, and resembles a built-in object class, but is incomplete as a constructor because it does not support the syntax "new Symbol()".

+Every symbol value returned from Symbol() is unique.
+A symbol value may be used as an identifier for object properties; this is the data type's primary purpose, although other use-cases exist, such as enabling opaque data types, or serving as an implementation-supported unique identifier in general.